 Even before Ernest Hemingway graphically depicted the struggle to subdue one of the most iconic gamefish in the history of sport angling, marlin and other billfish have sparked the imagination of anglers around the world.
-The very pinnacle of our sport, pushing the envelop and locking into a hot marlin on fly can be one of the greatest thrills of a fly angler’s career.
+No fish heralds more respect and awe then the legendary blue marlin, and locking into a hot marlin on fly can be one of the greatest thrills of a fly angler’s career as well as the definition of the very apex of our sport.
 And due to special manmade structures known as FADs, Costa Rica is hands down the best place in the world for fly anglers seeking an encounter with such an awe-inspiring fish.

 When a group of pioneering bluewater anglers created the first FAD (fish aggregating device) strategically placed on a seamount off the coast of Costa Rica, they had no idea what it would do for fly fishing for marlin.
 A FAD is a long steel cable secured to the bottom with a large weight and rising to about 100′ below the ocean’s surface.
 The top of the FAD has a large cluster of flags and other materials, and this in effect creates artificial structure.
 In the open ocean, even a small floating piece of driftwood can have an abundance of life, and FADs prove to be incredible at bringing in such life in epic proportions.
-Staggering numbers of baitfish, small tuna, squid, and other ocean inhabitants take residence in no time, and where there is food the marlin are very close behind – and the numbers are mind blowing.
+Staggering numbers of baitfish, small tuna, squid, and other ocean inhabitants take residence in no time, and where there is a multitude of prey apex predators like marlin are very close behind – and by marlin standards the numbers are mind blowing.

 The marlin found in this offshore playground are small by marlin standards – 100-300 lbs on average – but the fly equipment called for must be the best and biggest available.
 13-15+ weight rods, massive large arbor reels, and plenty of backing.
-Due to such extraordinary concentrations of billfish this is without a doubt the world’s best destination for targeting a grand slam on fly, and anglers will encounter many blues throughout the week with some sailfish and striped marlin mixed in.
-Targeting the prime season May-October new moons are your best shot for truly outstanding fishing.
-The numbers speak for themselves, and when the fishing heats up boats can get shots at 4-20 marlin per day or more!
+Due to such extraordinary concentrations of billfish this is without a doubt the world’s best destination for targeting a grand slam on fly, and anglers will encounter many blues throughout the expedition with potential for sailfish and striped marlin mixed in.
+Targeting the prime season (May-January new moons) is your best shot for truly outstanding fishing.
+The numbers speak for themselves, and when the fishing heats up boats can get shots at 4-20+ marlin per day or more!

-Due to the distance offshore (70-100 miles) this is a true expedition.
-Our marlin expeditions use a combination of fly ready sportfish vessels together with fully equipped catamarans as motherships to bring small groups of anglers into the heat of the action.
-Days are spent trolling up billfish for the fly, and at night we gather aboard the mothership for dinner and relaxing before returning to our respective bunks.
-And even though we are in the middle of the ocean the stability of the catamaran helps in reducing chop to allow for a good night’s rest.
-Living conditions are very comfortable with great food and alcohol, but please keep in mind we are sharing a small space in the middle of the ocean – its utilitarian and we will be roughing it slightly, but the truly incredible fishing all around us makes it all worthwhile.
+Due to the distance offshore (50-100+ miles) this is a true expedition.
+Our marlin expeditions use a small fleet of fly ready sportfish vessels which double as comfortable and safe motherships to bring small groups of anglers into the heat of the action.
+Days are spent trolling up billfish for the fly, and at night we gather for dinner and relaxing before returning to our respective bunks.
+Please keep in mind we are sharing a small space in the middle of the ocean – living conditions are utilitarian and anglers will be roughing it slightly, but the truly incredible fishing all around makes it all worthwhile.

 ROUGH ITINERARY BREAKDOWN

-- DAYS 3-5 Tuesday -Thursday – Fish full days around FAD for marlin and other pelagics, Lodging aboard mothership
+- DAY 3 – Wake up offshore, fish around FAD for marlin and other pelagics, all meals included, sleep aboard vessel